roseyume/tails-of-kafka/README.md

 Objective: Understand how offset management prevents data duplication and data loss

 - Restart one of the squirrel consumers and confirm it resumes from last committed offset.

-## 💬 Scenario 9: Gossip Replay (TODO)

-“No one's mentioned about the holes in the park today.
-Can we replay gossip from the beginning?”

-How can we replay messages?
-Kafka retains messages in a topic for a configurable amount of time (default: 7 days).
-During this time, any consumer can re-read those messages by:
-Resetting its offset to an earlier value (like 0 to go to the very beginning) This works because Kafka stores data in an immutable log, and consumers are free to choose their own read position (offset).

-Objective: Understand Kafka's immutable log and replayability.

-- Use the seek command to specify where a new offset position for a specific topic for the consumer to restart from

-## 🗃️ Scenario 10: Filter the Gossip (TODO)

-“The squirrels may have found their culprit.
-Let's see where else they've been.”

-Objective: Use message keys or metadata to filter messages on the consumer side to find additional evidence on the culprit.

-- Apply a filter to consume only messages matching specific keys or values.

-Hint: Kafka Streams or custom consumer logic can be used.

 ## 🧶 Cat Gossip Central has brought justice to the squirrel community